Sa'adullah Khan Chinioti: Death

-Sa'adullah Khan served as Prime Minister until his death in April 1656.
-He was mourned by many in the Mughal court and administration as well as emperor Shah Jahan himself, who issued a public eulogy announcing his demise.
+Sa'adullah Khan served as prime minister of the Mughal Empire until his death in April 1656.
+His passing was widely mourned within the Mughal court, including by Emperor Shah Jahan, who issued a public eulogy announcing his death.

 Works and legacy

-A collection of his letters was edited and published by the University of the Punjab in 1968.
-Sa'adullah Khan commissioned the Shahi Mosque in his hometown of Chiniot.

 Sa'adullah Khan's reputation as a administrator endured for generations.
 His accomplishments were stated to be a source of honour for Punjabis by his near contemporary poet Mita Chenabi in his Tuḥfat al-Panjāb.
-He has been called as the best of the Mughal Grand Viziers by Ibn Hasan.
-According to an anecdote from the reign of Emperor Bahadur Shah I (1707–1712), Aurangzeb's successor, when a later vizier, Hidayatullah Khan Kashmiri, sought the prestigious title of 'Sa'adullah Khan,' the Emperor replied that it was "not easy to be a Sa'adullah Khan, let him be known as Sa'idullah Khan".
+He has been called as the best of the Mughal grand viziers by Ibn Hasan.
+According to an anecdote from the reign of Emperor Bahadur Shah I (1707–1712), Aurangzeb's successor, when a later vizier, Hidayatullah Khan Kashmiri, sought the prestigious title of Sa'adullah Khan, the emperor replied that it was "not easy to be a Sa'adullah Khan, let him be known as Sa'idullah Khan".

+A collection of his letters was edited and published by the University of the Punjab in 1968.
+Sa'adullah Khan established the town of Sadabad in India and is also credited with the construction of Shahi Mosque in his hometown, Chiniot.